Postgraduate Degree in Motion Design

 Career opportunities

-- Audiovisual production for film, television and new formats.
+- Audiovisual production companies for film, television and new digital formats

-- Companies and institutions with in-house audiovisual production departments.
+- Companies and institutions with their own communication and audiovisual production departments

 Admission and enrolment